 Land and buildings comprise mainly the Group's manufacturing facilities.
 Land is shown at historical cost.
-All property (excluding land) and plant and equipment are stated at historical cost less depreciation.
+All property (excluding land) and plant and equipment are stated at historical cost less accumulated depreciation and impairment.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
 Cost may also include transfers from equity of any gains/losses on qualifying cash flow hedges of foreign currency purchases of property, plant and equipment.